megabert/automx-docker/README.md

 # AutoMX Docker Setup

 This is some scripting to set up automx (http://automx.org) as docker containers.
 There are 2 containers.
-One for automx and another for Mariadb, where the domain configuration is stored.
+One for automx and another for MariaDB, where the domain configuration is stored.

 # Principle of E-Mail-Autoconfiguration